snozbot/fungus/CONTRIBUTING.md

 # Contributing

 We welcome pull requests from everyone.
 By contributing to this project, you agree to abide by the Fungus [code of conduct].
-You also agree that by submitting a pull request for this project, *your contribution will be licensed under the MIT license for this project*.
+You also agree that by submitting a pull request for this project, **[your contribution will be licensed under the MIT license for this project][fungus license]**.

 Fork and clone the Fungus repo (see [fork a repo] )